 - defended various companies in trials in cases that involved claims of retaliation, harassment and discrimination

 Awards & Accolades

-- Akin Gump’s labor and employment practice named as Law360 Employment Practice Group of the Year four times in the past seven years, including in 2009, 2013, 2015 and 2016
+- Akin Gump’s labor and employment practice named as Law360 Employment Practice Group of the Year four times in the past several years, including in 2009, 2013, 2015 and 2016

-- Inclusion as a leading lawyer from 2010-2017 in Chambers USA: America’s Leading Lawyers for Business in the area of labor and employment
+- Inclusion as a leading lawyer in Chambers USA: America’s Leading Lawyers for Business in the area of labor and employment since 2010

 - Recognized by The Legal 500 United States 2018 as a leader in the category of Labor & Employment